One Hundred Crowded Years: Production

+Release

+Cinemas agreed to air the film without charge to the government, and to donate the sixpence fee from children to "patriotic funds".
+About 8,000 schoolchildren in Wellington saw the film, raising £200 for those funds.
+However, not all showings were well-attended.
+One showing was cancelled because the local body did not allow screenings on Sundays.
+Another local council rescinded its ban on Sunday screenings to allow this film to be shown.

 Reviews

 The Auckland Star described the documentary as "a short but colourful sketch of New Zealand's history".

 The Evening Post gave a detailed review and synopsis, saying "It excels on the pictorial side, and the Government photographers show that in this respect they have but little to learn from overseas competitors."

 The Northern Advocate called it "an excellent feature" and added "Remarkable bird studies, and some striking scenic glimpses, give the film a wide appeal."